squid-cache/squid-cache.github.io/docs/Features/StorageStuff.md

 -  The client API should be presented as two streams of data.
 One stream with status line and parsed entity headers (hop-by-hop headers should be filtered at the protocol side), the other a sparse octet stream.
-Sparse to suppor ranges.
+Sparse to support ranges.
 Maybe there should be a seek function as well, but not really needed with the intermediary layer taking care of ranges.
 -  Store API should be similarly split on both read write.
 Here a seek